Tihomir-Balaban/Node-Docker-Practice/README.md

-docker run -it [image_id]                                    // Start a new container based on image id and uses interactive mode and terminal mode docker run --rm [image_id]                                   // Start a new container based on image id and container will be remove automatically docker run --name [image_id]                                 // Start a new container based on image id and name it docker run -v [external_file:internal_path] [image_id]       // Start a new container based on image id and add a volume docker run -v [internal_path] [image_id]                     // Start a new container based on image id and add an anonymous volume
+docker run -it [image_id]                                    // Start a new container based on image id and uses interactive mode and terminal mode docker run --rm [image_id]                                   // Start a new container based on image id and container will be remove automatically docker run --name [image_id]                                 // Start a new container based on image id and name it docker run -v [internal_path] [image_id]                     // Start a new container based on image id and add an Anonymous Volume docker run -v [external_folder:internal_path] [image_id]     // Start a new container based on image id and add a Named Volume docker run -v [ext_absolute_patj:internal_path] [image_id]   // Start a new container based on image id and add a Bind Mount

 // Start
 docker start [container_id_name]                             // Start a container based on container id or name and expose some ports if in the orignal run command -p flag was used